Scalibur: Reading Body Composition from a Cheap Bluetooth Scale

 profiles=profiles, selected_profile=profile_id)

 The ETL runs on every page load, so new measurements appear immediately.
-All queries are filtered by the selected profile, so each household member sees only their own data.
+Not the most elegant architectural decision, but elegance is a luxury for systems that have more than one user at a time.
+All queries filter by selected profile, so each household member sees only their own data.

 Multi-User Support

-The solution was simpler: identify users by their weight range.
+The solution was almost disappointingly simple: identify users by weight.
 Household members typically have non-overlapping weight ranges, so a measurement of 75kg obviously belongs to a different person than one of 55kg.
+No elaborate biometric scheme required.

 def detect_profile(weight_kg: float, profiles: list[dict]) -> dict | None: